chpxu/dotfiles/README.md

 - Unfortunately GIMP is running in XWayland Mode :(
 - The yellow box in Zathura is the select colour. -->

+## Installation Instructions

+This setup uses home-manager as a standalone module, and so must be installed separately, alongside `git` to get the repo.
+Alternatively, one may have the repo on external storage, in which case skip to Step 4.

+1. Download and Install NixOS.
+No need to configure channels or extra users or anything (though you may wish to create a minimal, dummy user to check everything works, beware of bad reproducibility!)
+2. Install git temporarily and get the repo into current directory: `nix-shell -p git --run "git clone https://github.com/chpxu/dotfiles.git"`
+3. `cd` into `dotfiles`
+4. Run `install.sh`.
+You may need to give permissions to run as root.

 ## Themes, Icons and Colour Palette

 These dotfiles use 2 themes.